scds/building-feminist-data/part-2.md

 ---
 layout: default
-title: What is Data?
+title: Understanding Feminist Data
 nav_order: 4
 ---

-# What is Data?
-**Follow along with the video together with the guide provided below.**
+# Understanding Feminist Data

-<iframe height="420" width="640" allowfullscreen frameborder=0 src="https://echo360.ca/media/2f42a7e1-3065-4701-bfb4-242b0963804a/public?autoplay=false&automute=false"></iframe>
+<iframe height="420" width="640" allowfullscreen frameborder=0 src="https://echo360.ca/media/35e8f02b-3523-472e-bda0-4ef44158b0fb/public?autoplay=false&automute=false"></iframe>

-Click [here](https://github.com/scds/building-feminist-data/blob/main/assets/data/Sinders_Workshop_Video_2.docx?raw=true) to download the guide.
+### Learning Outcomes
+By the end of this video, participants will be able to...
+1. Describe the Feminist Data Set project
+2. Define intersectionality, or intersectional feminism

+### Discussion Prompts
+1. What are the core issues at the centre of Feminist Data Set?
+2. What is intersectionality, or intersectional feminism?
+What is feminist data?
+3. Why is intersectional feminism a crucial framework for examining and confronting bias in AI systems and machine learning?
+4. How does Feminist Data Set seek to expand the idea of data into a more political and community-based space of preservation and archiving?
+5. What inspired Feminist Data Set?
+What principles underscore the project?

-*Once finished, please continue on to [the next part](part-3).*
+*Once finished, please continue on to [the next part](part-6).*